-To be sure, Deutscher, an adamant Marxist and internationalist, diverges from the classical Marxist worldview, in his attempt to identify a kernel of value to modern Jewish experience.
-If Marxists—even Trotsky and Rosa Luxemburg, his heretic heroes—customarily refuse to assign any significance to Jewish particularity, in “The Non-Jewish Jew” Deutscher anticipates a second wave of Jewish Marxists who tried to subvert Marx’s supposed anti-Judaism, and even find a place for Jewish particularity within Marxism.
-Still, despite Deutscher efforts, I argue that his ideal of Jewish particularity empties Jewish experience in modernity.
-Admittedly, Deutscher’s version of modern Judaism is certainly not exceptional.
-There is certainly a long chain of modern thinkers, as Hermann Cohen, who ascribed a universalist worldview to Judaism.
-And yet, Deutscher’s new Jewish tradition appears more radical than that of his predecessor, or even more radical than he was willing to admit.
-While Hermann Cohen insisted that Jewish monotheism is based on a set of concrete ethical values—which Cohen established by way of a careful exegesis of the Jewish corpus—Deutscher was reluctant to assign any positive content to his Jewish tradition of heretics.
+To be sure, Deutscher, an adamant Marxist and internationalist, diverges from the classical Marxist worldview in his attempt to identify a kernel of value in modern Jewish experience.
+If Marxists—even Trotsky and Rosa Luxemburg, his heretic heroes—customarily refuse to assign any significance to Jewish particularity, in “The Non-Jewish Jew” Deutscher anticipates a second wave of Jewish Marxists who try to subvert Marx’s supposed anti-Judaism, and even find a place for Jewish particularity within Marxism.
+Still, despite Deutscher’s efforts, I argue that his ideal of Jewish particularity actually empties Jewish experience in modernity.
+Admittedly, Deutscher’s version of modern Judaism is not exceptional.
+Indeed, a long chain of modern thinkers, including Hermann Cohen, have ascribed a universalist worldview to Judaism.
+And yet, Deutscher’s new Jewish tradition appears more radical than that of his predecessor, or even more radical than he himself was willing to admit.
+While Cohen insisted that Jewish monotheism is based on a set of concrete ethical values—which he established by way of a careful exegesis of the Jewish corpus—Deutscher was reluctant to assign any positive content to his Jewish tradition of heretics.
 Spinoza, Heine, and Freud, he argued, perceived the true dynamic nature of societies, and rejected the false assumption of those within, who “imagine that their way of life and their way of thought have absolute and unchangeable validity.”
-But when it came to define these values and ideals, it was unclear what exactly were the truths that these heretics shared.
-Deutscher’s heretics formed a new, modern Jewish tradition, but Deutscher never established what this tradition entailed - what exactly is the particular nature of this new tradition.
-He suggested a universalist vision of Judaism but was unable to explain what made one a Jew, besides a critical attitude to narrow national values and ideals; or what connected Spinoza and Freud, Marx and Heine, besides their supposed discomfort with their Jewish origins.
+But when it came to defining these values and ideals, Deutscher did not make explicit what truths these heretics shared, precisely.
+His heretics formed a new, modern Jewish tradition, but he never established what this tradition entailed.
+What exactly was the particular nature of this new tradition in his eyes?
+He suggested a universalist vision of Judaism but was unable to explain what made one a Jew, besides having a critical attitude to narrow national values and ideals, or what connected Spinoza and Freud, Marx and Heine, besides their supposed discomfort with their Jewish origins.

-Although Deutscher does not address this directly, I would like to further argue that his ideal of Jewish heretical tradition in fact turns heresy into a kind of a utopian mission.
-Deutscher, I restate, advocated for a humanity united across national, cultural, and religious boundaries.
+Although Deutscher does not address this directly, I would like to further argue that his ideal of Jewish heretical tradition in fact turns heresy into a kind of utopian mission.
+Deutscher, I restate, advocated a humanity united across national, cultural, and religious boundaries.
 As he notes about Freud: “The man whom [Freud] analyses is not a German, or an Englishman, a Russian, or a Jew—he is the universal man, [whose] predicaments are essentially the same no matter to what race, religion, or nation he belongs.”
-Heresy, provided the best method to realize this vision.
+Heresy provided the best method for realizing this vision.
 For Deutscher, the Jewish heretic was able to think about the possibility of a world beyond the limits of the nation-state.
-In that, he or she drew a roadmap to a better world.
-In Deutscher’s vision, all should become heretics, transgress against their particular religion, nation, or race, and replace them, like Freud and Heine, with universal principles.
-All should live at the crossroad of cultures and religions and transcend the limits of their tentative origins.
-Remarkably, if this sweeping change would indeed occur, and tradition of heretics would succeed, there will be no Judaism, just as there will be no place for Christianity or Islam in the world, nor there will be a place for France of Germany.
-Heresy would annihilate all kinds particularities—racial, national, or religious—and would turn the world into one infinite universality.
+That is, he or she drew a roadmap to a better world.
+In Deutscher’s vision, all people should become heretics, transgress against their particular religion, nation, or race, and replace them, like Freud and Heine, with universal principles.
+All of us should live at the crossroad of cultures and religions and transcend the limits of our tentative origins.
+Remarkably, if this sweeping change ever occurred, and if the tradition of heretics ever succeeded, Judaism would no longer exist, just as there would no longer be any place for Christianity or Islam in the world, nor France, nor Germany.
+Heresy would annihilate all kinds of particularities—racial, national, or religious—and would turn the world into one infinite universality.
 Heresy, understood here as a form of transgression against particularity and even against identity, would therefore lead to utopia.